Embelin

-Embelin (2,5-dihydroxy-3-undecyl-1,4-benzoquinone) is a naturally occurring para-benzoquinone isolated from dried berries of Embelia ribes plants.
+Embelin, also known as 2,5-dihydroxy-3-undecyl-1,4-benzoquinone, is a naturally occurring para-benzoquinone isolated from dried berries of Embelia ribes plants.
 Several studies have reported antidiabetic activity of embelin.
+Embelin is known to act as a highly potent and selective GPR84 agonist.
+It has been found to produce pro-inflammatory effects and cognitive impairment in rodents.